danielneal/functional-music-with-pink-and-score/README.md

-# meek-mock
+# Functional Music With Pink and Score

 A presentation on functional music using [pink][4] and [score][5], with a few interactive goodies, including a pattern sequencer.

-You'll need to install boot - the original.
+You'll need to install [boot - the original](https://github.com/tailrecursion/boot).
 And this *needs* java 1.7 for the sound magic to happen.

 ## Dependencies